ThornTechPublic/SwiftNetworkStarterKit/README.md

 ### [Multipart POST](https://github.com/ThornTechPublic/SwiftNetworkStarterKit/blob/master/networkMashup/RouterService.swift#L155)

-Say you need to upload both an image and form data.
-The mixture of binary and text can be problematic.
-You could convert the image into a huge base64 string (a picture is worth a thousand words...) so that the entire POST body is text.
-But there could be server limits on POST size.
+Say you need to upload both image and text in a single API call.
+You can't really mix binary with text, so one approach is to go all-text.
+This means converting the image into a huge base64 string (a picture is worth a thousand words...).
+This approach is limited, depending on the server's maximum POST size.

-The alternative is to use Multipart, which simply requires everything to be in binary.
-This means all the headers and form data need to be in binary format.
+The alternative is to use Multipart, which requires everything to be in binary.
+This means all the headers and form data need to be converted to binary.
 We included a working example of using Multipart with AlamoFire.

-The multipart HTTP body has different pieces to it:
+The multipart HTTP body has different "parts" to it:

 ```
 {